ElektraInitiative/libelektra/doc/help/kdb-install-config-file.md

 2. You have already used the script for a previous version of the file.
 In this case `<elektra path>` already contains data the script performs a three-way merge (using `kdb cmerge`) between the file at `<config file>` (their), the `<elektra path>` (our) and the preserved key set (base) from step 1 in scenario 1.

+## EXAMPLES

+To install the config file at `~/.config/installing.ini` we can use the following command

+`kdb install-config-file user/tests/installing installing.ini ini`